frontendfolks/frontendfolks.github.io/_posts/2016-06-30-Enterprise-UI-Framework.md

 11. Consider making the toolkit interactive and add video recordings of how to use the patterns for remotely dispersed teams.

-##### Good To Have Features:
+##### Good To Have Features In Enterprise UI Framework :

 * Authentication
 * Brokers a Trusted Applications connection if available and required
 * Brokers an OAuth connection if available and required
-* View Helpers
-* Automatic reloading of a gadget based on a time interval
+* Automatic reloading of a widget based on a time interval
-* Automatic reloading of a gadget on browser window resize
+* Automatic reloading of a widget on browser window resize
-* Automatic gadget resizing on browser window resize
+* Automatic widget resizing on browser window resize
 * Parallel Ajax resource loading for the view
 * Configuration
-* Permission-based gadget configuration
+* Permission-based widget configuration
-* Configuration screen display on initial gadget load
+* Configuration screen display on initial widget load
 * Complex configuration form building
 * Validation of configuration
 * Inline error display